You have no items in your bag

 That’s where body sculpting (or body contouring) treatments come in.
 These non-surgical, in-office treatments use a non-invasive approach to reduce fat cells—and there are plenty of options if this feels like the treatment for you.

 Body sculpting is the process of destroying fat cells with extreme temperatures, sonic vibrations, or acid injections to help the body flush them out of pesky areas.
 Most treatments can be done through non-invasive procedures that come with little to no side effects.

-Depending on your personal preference, there are five different types of body contouring treatments to choose from.
+There are five different types of body contouring treatments to choose from.
 While you may get similar results with each type, these methods can look and feel vastly different.
-Once you understand the specifics of each procedure, you can choose your method of body sculpting with confidence.

 The most common forms of body contouring are:

 Here’s what you can expect from different kinds of body sculpting treatments, including what they normally cost and the typical side effects.

 Cryolipolysis, commonly referred to by the brand name CoolSculpting® (an Allergan product), is the process of destroying fat cells by freezing them.
 The temperature at which fat freezes is low enough that it won’t cause damage to the skin, making it a great option for contouring in areas that have been resistant to diet and exercise.

 CoolSculpting is performed via a machine that sucks up problem areas—typically the belly, thighs, or butt.
 The device then cools these areas to the proper temperature, leaving the destroyed fat cells in a frozen-like state.